Mohamed-Diallo/alx-zero_day/README.md

-My first readme the last question says I should update you!
+My first readme the last question says I should update you!!